A non-Archimedean Arens--Eells isometric embedding theorem on valued fields: Introduction

-A metric $d$ on $X$ is said to be an \emph{ultrametric} or a \emph{non-Archimedean metric} if $d(x, y)\le d(x, z)\lor d(z, y)$ for all $x, y, z\in X$, where $\lor$ stands for the maximal operator on $\rr$.
-A set $R$ is a \emph{range set} if $0\in R$ and $R\yosub [0, \infty)$.
-An ultrametric $d$ on $X$ is said to be \emph{R-valued} if $d(x, y)\in R$ for all $x, y\in X$.
-Some authors try to investigate non-Archimedean analogue of theorems on metric spaces such as the Arens--Eells theorem.
+Some authors have tried to investigate non-Archimedean analogues of theorems on metric spaces such as the Arens--Eells theorem.
 Megrelishvili and Shlossberg \cite{MR3067710} proved a non-Archimedean Arens--Eells theorem, which embeds ultrametric spaces into linear spaces over $\yogf{2}$.
-In \cite[Theorem 4.3]{MR3503300}, as a improvement of their theorem, they prove a non-Archimedean Arens--Eells theorem on linear spaces over arbitrary non-Archimedean valued fields.
-In \cite[Theorem 1.1]{Ishiki2021ultra}, as a non-Archimedean analogue of the Arens--Eells theorem, the author showed that for every range set $R$, for every integral domain $A$ with the trivial absolute value $\lvert *\rvert$ (i.e., $\lvert x\rvert=1$ for all $x\neq 0$), for every $R$-valued ultrametric space $(X, d)$, there exist an $R$-valued ultra-normed module $(V, \lVert * \rVert)$ over $(A, \lvert * \rvert)$ and an isometric embedding $I\colon X\to V$ such that $I(X)$ is closed and linearly independent over $(A, \rvert *\rvert)$.
-Using this embedding theorem, the author proved a ($R$-valued) non-Archimedean analogue of the Hausdorff extension theorem of metrics.
+In \cite[Theorem 4.3]{MR3503300}, as an improvement of their theorem, they proved a non-Archimedean Arens--Eells theorem on ultra-normed linear spaces over arbitrary non-Archimedean valued fields.
+In \cite[Theorem 1.1]{Ishiki2021ultra}, as a non-Archimedean analogue of the Arens--Eells theorem, the author of the present paper showed that for every range set $R$, for every integral domain $A$ with the trivial absolute value $\lvert *\rvert$ (i.e., $\lvert x\rvert=1$ for all $x\neq 0$), and for every $R$-valued ultrametric space $(X, d)$, there exist an $R$-valued ultra-normed module $(V, \lVert * \rVert)$ over $(A, \lvert * \rvert)$ and an isometric embedding $I\colon X\to V$ such that $I(X)$ is closed and linearly independent over $(A, \lvert *\rvert)$.
+Using this embedding theorem, the author proved a ($R$-valued) non-Archimedean analogue of the Hausdorff extension theorem of metrics (see also \cite{MR4335845}).

-There are other attempts to construct an isometric embedding from an ultrametric spaces into a space with a non-Archimedean algebraic structure.
-Schikhof \cite{MR748978} established that every ultrametric spaces can be isometrically embedded into a non-Archimedean valued field using the Hahn fields, which is a generalization of a field of formal power series.
-In \cite[Conjecture 5.34]{MR0425916}, Baroughan raise the following conjecture.
+There are other attempts to construct a geometric embedding from an ultrametric space into a space with an algebraic structure.
+In \cite{MR1354831}, Vestfrid constructed an embedding of a separable ultrametric space into a separable Hilbert space (see also \cite{MR1619924}).
+Schikhof \cite{MR748978} established that every ultrametric space can be isometrically embedded into a non-Archimedean valued field using Hahn fields, which generalize fields of formal power series (see also \cite{MR2584966}).
+In \cite[Conjecture 5.34]{MR0425916}, Broughan raised the following conjecture.

 \begin{conj} Let $p$ be an odd prime and $(X, d)$ be an $H_{p}$-valued metric space, where $H_{p}=\{0\}\cup \{\, p^{n}\mid n\in \zz\, \}$.
 Then there exist a non-Archimedean Banach algebra $(B, \lVert *\rVert)$ over $\qq_{p}$ and an isometry $i\colon X\to B$. \end{conj}